The structured interview is a standardized interview process that comes with several advantages and disadvantages.

-Hiring new managers will mean that you will have to understand the prospect of the person personality as well as a good idea of their interpersonal skill as well as general demeanour.
+Hiring new managers will mean that you will have to understand the prospect of the person’s personality as well as a good idea of their interpersonal skill as well as general demeanor.

-The candidates want to be able to develop the rapport with their hiring manager as well.
+The candidates want to be able to develop a rapport with their hiring manager as well.

 Because of the emphasis and structure of keeping their interview well focused, there will be very little room to build up a proper relationship.